CezaryZal/HealthCalendar/README.md

 ## To do
 - validation input
-- add put method
-- change action(repository) to JPA method
+- add crypt to password